aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

 I added the new entries for the price in the product.cs file.
 After that i added the those rpoperties in the ProductController.cs file also.

+dec 5, 2023
+1:39
+Uncommented the sslport so that andrew can run the application on its PC...